Aitia-IIOT/ah5-docs-java-spring/docs/help/tutorials/mosquitto-mqtt-broker.md

 ### Topic read control

-Having read or write access control on the topics used for service providing ensures, that only the actual service providers are allowed
+Having read or write access control on the topics used for service providing ensures that only the actual service providers are allowed

 - to write to a publish kind service topic, and
 - to read a request-response kind service topic.